 Related: Marketing for SaaS Startups

-- Video Content Creator: Produces explainer videos, product demos, and webinars.
+- Video Content Creator: Produces demos, explainers, educational content, and webinars

-- Social Media Manager: Amplifies content and engages with the audience across platforms.
+- Social Media Manager: Amplifies brand perspective and distributes content across channels

 Related: SaaS SEO Guide

-- Growth Marketing Manager: Would lead all A/B testing and identify scalable growth tactics.
+- Growth Marketing Manager: Runs experimentation programs and prioritizes scalable growth levers

 Related: SaaS Marketing Metrics